 For every travel enthusiast, getting paid to discover the world is the ultimate dream.
 In fact, being paid to travel can be fairly common, and constitutes a perk of all sorts of careers, from weekend business trips to locations scouts.
 One silver lining of the pandemic is the huge increase in remote work opportunities, something that might carry on beyond the virus.
 If so, the digital nomadic lifestyle may see a huge boom, with resorts and hostels rebranding to accommodate more and more working explorers.
-Until then, here are a list of travel jobs you might not have considered before, to get you out there in the world whilst earning.
+Until then, here is a list of travel jobs you might not have considered before, to get you out there in the world whilst earning.

 Teaching English abroad:

 This one’s a classic, but for good reason.
 With a primary investment of between €100-300, anyone with a high proficiency of English can complete a TEFL course and gain the qualifications necessary for you to teach English anywhere in the world.
 From a school in Thailand, to China to Peru, you could be teaching in no time.
 Often offering room, board and a decent salary, this is an excellent option for those wanting to have a rewarding extended stay abroad and gain transferable skills for future careers.
 From getting to design your own curriculum, get to know new people and all the mayhem of hanging out with kids, this can be a challenging but very rewarding experience.